muratkeremozcan/draft-bootcamp/lessons/lesson01.md

 out https://reactjs.org/docs/dom-elements.html#differences-in-attributes, or use the linter as a guide on which properties would need to be re-labeled.

 Create a folder and file `components/LoginForm.tsx`.
-Paste the After applying all the updates, we should end up with something like this:
+Create a function `LoginForm` that returns the html in the previous lesson.
+After applying all the updates, we should end up with something like this:

 ```tsx
 // src/components/LoginForm.tsx